Blue Whale

 Evolution and History

-Blue whales are found throughout the world’s oceans, except for the Arctic.
-Growing to around 100 feet long, it is thought that it could be the biggest creature that has ever existed.
-It is definitely the largest alive today.
-Learn about the largest ocean animals to have ever lived here.
+The blue whale is found throughout the world’s oceans, except for the Arctic.
+It is thought to be the most enormous creature to have ever existed.
+It is the largest alive today.

 Distribution and Habitat

-Found in oceans mostly worldwide, blue whales migrate at different times of the year.
-In the summer months, Blue Whales are found in the cold waters where they feed on plentiful food, before moving towards warmer waters to breed.
+Found in oceans worldwide, blue whales are migratory creatures that spend their summers in more frigid waters where food is plentiful.
+They relocate to warmer oceanic areas to breed.
 The migratory patterns of blue whales are generally less well understood and seem more unpredictable than other baleen whales, even skipping migration some years.

 Behavior and Lifestyle

-Unlike some other whales, blue whales are primarily solitary animals.
-They do sometimes gather to feed in groups and when they are breeding or mothers are with young.
+Blue whales are primarily solitary animals.
+They sometimes gather to feed in groups, when they are breeding, or when mothers are with young.

-Blue whales are known for their use of a variety of sounds (known as songs) including hums, squeaks, and rumble to communicate with one another, particularly during the breeding season in winter.
-Maybe not too surprisingly, these gigantic mammals make some enormous noises!
-In fact, reaching volumes of over 180 decibels they make the loudest sound of any other animal.
+Blue whales are known for their use of a variety of sounds (known as songs) including hums, squeaks, and rumbles to communicate with one another, particularly during the breeding season in winter.
+Amazingly, these gigantic mammals also make some enormous noises!
+In fact, by reaching volumes of over 180 decibels, they make the loudest sound of any animal on Earth.

 Reproduction and Life Cycles